joshirushikesh141/RewardPointsProgram/README.md

 Additionally, I have created test cases, handled exceptions, and implemented Spring Security to ensure data protection.

 For better understanding, the Flow Diagram and ER Diagram are provided in the links below.
-All the necessary data to test the application provided in the last link, and the project can also be tested using Swagger UI.
+All the necessary data to test the application provided in the below links, and the project can also be tested using Swagger UI.

 #